David G. Guerra, MBA

 - No title whatsoever will make you an “automatic” leader.

-- The title of Leader is EARNED!
+- The title of Leader can only be EARNED.

 - The title of Leader can be easily stripped away.